ayushiigupta399-blip/HOUSE-AND-HOUNDS/README.md

 # HOUSE-AND-HOUNDS
+# NAME:Ayushi Gupta
+#Registration number :25BCE11169
+VELLORE INSTITUTE OF TECHNOLOGY,BHOPAL
+DATE:24TH NOVEMBER ,2025
+SUBMITTED TO : MISS.
+VANDANA SHAKYA SLOT:A11,A12,A13(FRESHERS)

 # Local Community Services Hub
 A simple terminal-based application that helps users explore local services, read testimonials, and book appointments.
 This project was created as part of he VITyarthi – Build Your Own Project evaluation.